APPT: Boosting Automated Patch Correctness Prediction via Fine-tuning Pre-trained Models: Implication and Guideline

-\textbf{Simple features can work.} Our study demonstrates that {\toolname}, representing source code as a sequence of tokens, performs even better than the existing learning techniques (e.g., CACHE) considering complex code-aware characteristics (e.g., abstract syntax tree).
-Also, the token sequences can already outperform manually-designed static features (e.g., the line number) and time-consuming dynamic features (e.g., code coverage) in this work.
-Such observations indicate that simple features, such as code sequences, should not be just ignored and a systematic study to explore the impact of different code representations is needed in the future.
-In fact, they should be considered and even integrated with different features (e.g., data flow graph) to design more advanced patch correctness assessment techniques.
+\revise{ Our study demonstrates that {\toolname}, representing source code as a sequence of tokens, performs even better than structure-based features considering complex code-aware characteristics (e.g., abstract syntax tree in CACHE) and manually-designed features (e.g., ODS).} Such observations indicate that features, such as code tokens, should not be just ignored and a systematic study to explore the impact of different code representations is needed in the future.
+In fact, they should be considered and even integrated with different features (e.g., data flow graph and abstract syntax tree) to design more advanced patch correctness assessment techniques.

-\textbf{The quality of the training dataset is important.} We can find that {\toolname} achieves 91.5\% precision in Table \ref{tab:rq1_small_dataset} while the precision is decreased by 10.8\% in Table \ref{tab:rq2_effectiveness}.
+\textbf{The quality of the training dataset is important.} We can find that {\toolname} achieves 91.5\% precision in Table \revise{\ref{tab:rq2_effectiveness}} \revise{(involving 902 patches)} while the precision is decreased by 10.8\% in Table \revise{\ref{tab:rq1_small_dataset}} \revise{(involving 1183 patches)}.
 Similar performance can also be observed in Lin et al. \cite{lin2021context}.
 The results show that more training data cannot always lead to better performance for patch correctness assessment.
 It is crucial to automatically select the most informative training set that represents the whole patch benchmarks to optimize the prediction accuracy.
 For example, it is interesting to explore how the number of patches is distributed across fix patterns and how to select balanced patches for each fix pattern.
 Future work can also be conducted to investigate training data selection approaches targeting specific bug benchmarks under prediction or even specific bug types under prediction.

 \textbf{Pre-trained model-based APCA techniques require more attention.} Our results show that the BERT-based {\toolname} performs even better than the state-of-the-art APCA techniques.
 Also, the CodeBERT-based and GraphCodeBERT-based {\toolname} can further enhance the prediction effectiveness.
 Such observation motivates future researchers to investigate more advanced APCA techniques by employing different pre-trained models.
-For example, it is interesting to propose domain-specific pre-trained models by designing repair-related pre-training tasks.
-Meanwhile, thorough evaluations are recommended to explore how different features, such as bug types and fix patterns, influence the performance of pre-trained models in patch correctness prediction.